kittsville/WP-Librarian/readme.md

 The documentation is currently quite sparce, but it's being worked on.
 If you have questions that reading the source doesn't answer then email me at kittsville[at]gmail.com and I'll try and answer it.
 But bear in mind that silly questions get silly answers!

+####Requirements

+- PHP version 5.4 or higher
+- WordPress version 3.9 or higher

 ####Installation

 1. Download the latest version of WP-Librarian